 |February 8, 2013||AGENDA||MINUTES|

 Cluster Development Bill Signed Into Law -- Governor Christie in August 2013 signed into law P.L.
 2013, C. 106, which amends the Municipal Land Use Law to provide municipalities with enhanced provisions for the use of contiguous and non-contiguous clustering and lot-size averaging for farmland, open space and historic preservation.
-New Jersey Future summary of key provisions.
+(See also New Jersey Future summary of key provisions.)
+The SADC in September 2016 adopted a model agricultural deed restriction template for municipalities seeking to preserve farmland through contiguous and noncontiguous clustering.

 New Jersey TDR Task Force